Which Atlantic storm name could become the first hurricane of 2026?

 (NOAA/NCEI)

-The "B" and "D" storms of the 2026 Atlantic hurricane season aren't going to be as high value right now, but they are also good options, as both letters have also been the first hurricane of five seasons since 2000.
-Those three letters make up 15 of the 26 seasons' first hurricanes, so it's pretty likely that we won't get far down the 2026 list before we see our first hurricane.
+The "B" and "D" storms have each been the first hurricane of five seasons since 2000, too.
+Those three letters make up 15 of the last 26 seasons' first hurricanes, so it's pretty likely that we won't get far down the 2026 list before we see our first hurricane.

 Rounding out the first five letters, we've seen "E" storms strengthen into the first hurricane of four seasons since 2000 — Erin (2001), Ernesto (2006), Elsa (2021) and Erin (2025) — and "C" storms have done it twice (Claudette in 2003 and Chris in 2012).